 Most protein powders blend nicely into smoothies, but if your smoothie has a lot of fruit it’s a good idea to use an unflavoured protein powder to avoid the smoothie becoming too sweet.
 I like the unflavoured soy protein isolate from Bulk powders.

 You can also omit the protein powder if you prefer.

 - Use a high speed blender for the best texture.
 It really pays to invest in a good blender if you are making smoothies on the regular.
 I love my Vitamix and couldn’t live without it now!

 - Add the ingredients in the right order.
 You’ll want to put the frozen ingredients at the top of the blender for easy blending.

 - If you think it’s blended, blend for 30 seconds more.
 This is my top tip for making sure your smoothies are lump-free!

 And there you have it!
 My favourite smoothie recipe which I’m sure is soon to be your favourite too.

 - My favourite green smoothie (it’s four of your five a day!)

 Blueberry Almond Butter SmoothieLeave a Review Print Recipe

 - 1 Banana peeled

-- 2 tablespoon Protein Powder optional - I use a vegan pea protein isolate
+- 2 tbsp Protein Powder optional – I use a vegan pea protein isolate

 - Peel the banana and break it into a few chunks before adding to your blender.
 Add the protein powder, almond butter, frozen blueberries, and soy milk.